 The Southern Company system’s GHG emissions have decreased since 2007.
 Without federal mandates, total annual emissions in 2018 were approximately 35 percent lower than 2007 levels.

 Southern Company System-wide GHG emissions

 The emissions shown here are based on electricity generating units and electricity and natural gas transmission and distribution systems for which the Southern Company system has financial control.
-For 2016, the Southern Company system’s GHG emissions were approximately 100 million metric tons of carbon dioxide equivalent (CO2e).
-This represents an approximately 2 percent decrease from the company’s 2015 emissions.
+For 2018, the Southern Company system’s GHG emissions were approximately 102 million metric tons of carbon dioxide equivalent (CO2e).

 Southern Company Business Division GHG emissions

 Most of the Southern Company system’s GHG emissions result from the use of fossil fuels to generate electricity, which results in emissions of three GHGs: carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
 More than 99 percent of the system’s electric generation GHG emissions are CO2.